spudrucket/A-Concise-Dictionary-of-Middle-English/README.md

 The original text that this dictionary was compiled from is found here: https://www.gutenberg.org/ebooks/10625

+There are three required files: middle_english_dictionary.dict, middle_english_dictionary.idx, middle_english_dictionary.ifo
+The file "middle english dictionary.tab" is the tab-delineated file that contains the raw data

 NOTE.--The abbreviations referring to the authorities for the forms of English words (AD.
 1150-1580) are printed in italics.
 (CP = Clarendon